westerndigitalcorporation/HiFiveExampleCode/MotionTriggeredAudioMessagePlayer/README.md

 For more information, see the schematics: https://cdn-learn.adafruit.com/assets/assets/000/010/163/original/wave11schem.png

-NOTE: Do not apply the jumper wiring instructions for JP13 in the wave shield assembly document (because that is needed for an Arduino, not a HiFive).
+NOTE: Do not apply the jumper wiring instructions for JP13 in the audio wave shield assembly document (because that is needed for an Arduino, not a HiFive).
 These instructions were created for version 1.1 of the wave shield.

 ### Motion Sensor
 The motion sensor has 3 wires that need to be connected to the HiFive board.